vsego/misc/README.md

 * `pyver.py` -- A simple program that prints the version of Python and some of its commonly used libraries (SciPy, NumPy, Matplotlib).

+* `sandwich.py` -- A quick solution to the [club sandwich problem](https://www.theguardian.com/science/2019/dec/16/can-you-solve-it-the-club-sandwich-problem) from Guardian.

 * `sorting_elves.py` -- A quick solution to the [elves sorting problem](https://www.theguardian.com/science/2016/dec/19/can-you-solve-it-are-you-more-sorted-than-a-german-elf-at-christmas).

 * `unshake.sh` -- A very rudimentary bash script to unshake videos.
 The results go to `/tmp/unshake/` without modifying the original files.
 It requires [`ffmpeg`](https://ffmpeg.org/) compiled with the `--enable-libvidstab` option (which most distros' versions are).
 For more details, see [here](https://scottlinux.com/2016/09/17/video-stabilization-using-vidstab-and-ffmpeg-on-linux/).